davisstacked/LeahDavisCommentUIExercise/README.md

 [Stackoverflow](https://stackoverflow.com/questions/69665222/node-17-0-1-causes-some-error-digital-envelope-routinesunsupported)

-If you're having problems starting the project, replace with the following:
+If you're having problems starting the project, in `package.json` replace with the following:

   "scripts": {
     "start": "react-scripts start",